Caitlin Dukes and Jeremy Cutcher Win Firm’s 2022 California Legal Service AwardPublished on December 30, 2022

 Contact Spolin Law for Help

 The court is often slow to overturn decisions, and you have a demanding burden to prove an abuse of discretion occurred.
-But if you think there’s a chance that such an abuse happened in your case or that of a loved one, you should contact Spolin Law P.C. and speak to an experienced criminal appeals lawyer as soon as possible.
+But if you think there’s a chance that such an abuse happened in your case or that of a loved one, you should contact Spolin Law P.C. and speak to an experienced criminal appeals lawyer or staff member as soon as possible.

 Working with an attorney with a background and history of success in appeals can give you clarity into your case and confidence in your argument.
 This could result in receiving a lighter sentence, a new trial, or even your freedom.